michaelwknott/michaelwknott.github.io/content/modulo.md

 Category: Python
 Tags: TIL, Python, modulo
 Authors: Michael Knott
-Summary: Calculating the remainder using the Python modulo Operator with a negative operand
+Summary: Calculating the Remainder using the Python modulo Operator with a Negative Operand
 Status: Published

 ## Using the Modulo Operator to Find the Correct Index in a Circular List